-Detentions resume in Belarus as students take to the streets
+Belarus: Students detained while protesting nation’s leader

 Another council member, Lilia Vlasova, was detained on Monday.

-The U.S. and the European Union have criticized the Aug.
-9 election that extended Lukashenko’s rule as neither free nor fair and urged Belarusian authorities to engage in a dialogue with the opposition.
+The United States and the European Union have criticized the Aug.
+9 election that gave Lukashenko a sixth term as neither free nor fair and urged Belarusian authorities to engage in a dialogue with the opposition.

 Following a fierce dispersal of peaceful demonstrators in the days after the vote that left nearly 7,000 people detained, hundreds injured by police rubber bullets, stun grenades and beatings and at least three protesters dead, police stopped interfering with the demonstrations for the following two weeks, but last week again cranked up the pressure on demonstrators and began breaking up rallies.